rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Additional characteristics differentiating configured from dynamic subscriptions include the following:

 - The lifetime of a dynamic subscription is bound by the transport session used to establish it.
 For connection-oriented stateful transports like NETCONF, the loss of the transport session will result in the immediate termination of any associated dynamic subscriptions.
 For connectionless or stateless transports like HTTP, a lack of receipt acknowledgment of a sequential set of notification messages and/or keep-alives can be used to trigger a termination of a dynamic subscription.
 Contrast this to the lifetime of a configured subscription.
 This lifetime is driven by relevant configuration being present in the publisher's applied configuration.
-Being tied to configuration operations implies that (1) configured subscriptions can be configured to persist across reboots and (2) a configured subscription can persist even when its publisher is fully disconnected from any network.
+Being tied to configuration operations implies that (1) configured subscriptions can be configured to persist across reboots and (2) a configured subscription can persist even when its publisher is fully disconnected from any network. **TODO, the configured subscription doesn't really persist, since it is torn down and re-created.
+This explanation needs to be improved.**

 - Configured subscriptions can be modified by any configuration client with write permission on the configuration of the subscription.
 Dynamic subscriptions can only be modified via an RPC request made by the original subscriber or by a change to configuration data referenced by the subscription.

 Note that there is no mixing and matching of dynamic and configured operations on a single subscription.
 Specifically, a configured subscription cannot be modified or deleted using RPCs defined in this document.
 Similarly, a dynamic subscription cannot be directly modified or deleted by configuration operations.
 It is, however, possible to perform a configuration operation that indirectly impacts a dynamic subscription.
 By changing the value of a preconfigured filter referenced by an existing dynamic subscription, the selected event records passed to a receiver might change.

 A publisher MAY terminate a dynamic subscription at any time.
 Similarly, it MAY decide to temporarily suspend the sending of notification messages for any dynamic subscription, or for one or more receivers of a configured subscription.
 Such termination or suspension is driven by internal considerations of the publisher.

+**TODO, do we want to add text that if a subscription is ever changes (config or dynamic (e.g., referenced filter)) then the subscription MUST be terminated and restarted.

 ## Configured Subscriptions